http4k/http4k-connect/kafka-http-proxy/README.md

 of records.
 Note that consumers by default will start at the start of the topic stream, although they can be committed to.

-"auto.commit.enable" is enabled by default but can be set to "false" for manual commiting of offsets.
+"auto.commit.enable" is enabled by default but can be set to "false" for manual committing of offsets.

 - CommitOffsets
 - ConsumeRecords